aaoliveira/acesso/README.markdown

 Component to control user access to applications in CakePHP 2.3+ with a web interface for management control user permissions.

+## Plugin Admin

+This component has descontinued and start plugin: http://github.com/ribafs/cakeadmin

 ## Compatibility

 Compatible with CakePHP 2.3